-Admission to the program is open to applicants who successfully complete a high school college-preparatory curriculum, including courses in the social sciences, biology, mathematics, physics, English, a foreign language and chemistry.
+Admission to the dual-degree program in Athletic Training is open to applicants who successfully complete a high school college-preparatory curriculum, including courses in the social sciences, biology, mathematics, physics, English, a foreign language and chemistry.
 SAT scores are required of all applicants.
 International students must submit Test of English as a Foreign Language (TOEFL) scores.

 Applicants are encouraged to volunteer or work under the direct supervision of a certified athletic trainer in an athletic setting or other healthcare setting to strengthen interpersonal skills and develop an understanding of the needs and capabilities of patients and the role of the athletic trainer.

-The Master of Science in Athletic Training program is unique because it accepts students for enrollment in the entire program.
-Students who maintain the preferred overall GPA of 3.0 as an undergraduate, successfully complete the requirements for the undergraduate program, and meet the essential functions* of the M.S.A.T. program, is guaranteed admission into the professional phase of the program.
+The dual-degree program in Athletic Training is unique because it accepts students for enrollment in the entire program.
+Students who maintain the preferred overall GPA of 3.0 as an undergraduate, successfully complete the requirements for the undergraduate program, and meet the essential functions* of the M.S.A.T. program, are guaranteed admission into the professional phase of the program.
 Due to a limit on the number of athletic training students in each entering freshman class, admission into the program is highly selective.

 All applicants are required to observe 50 hours under the direct supervision of a certified athletic trainer (ATC) in an athletic or other healthcare setting.
 The observational experience can be completed anytime prior to entering the professional phase of the program.
 For the curriculum, visit our web site at: artsci.shu.edu/biology/at.htm.
 Also required is a current certification in CPR/AED for the Professional Rescurer.